hashicorp/terraform-provider-azurerm/website/docs/r/workloads_sap_virtual_instance.html.markdown

 A `discovery_configuration` block supports the following:

-* `central_server_vm_id` - (Optional) The resource ID of the Virtual Machine of the Central Server.
+* `central_server_vm_id` - (Required) The resource ID of the Virtual Machine of the Central Server.
 Changing this forces a new resource to be created.

 * `managed_storage_account_name` - (Optional) The name of the custom Storage Account created by the service in the managed Resource Group.
 Changing this forces a new resource to be created.